Ngosa Sunzu

-Ngosa Sunzu (born 19 July 1998) is a Zambian footballer who currently plays as a midfielder for Czech side FK Teplice.
+Ngosa Sunzu (born 19 July 1998) is a Zambian footballer who currently plays as a midfielder for Czech side Silon Táborsko.

 Club career

 Sunzu joined Czech top flight team Teplice in November 2021.
 He went on to make his debut a month later, after overcoming a muscle strain.

 Personal life

 Ngosa is the younger brother of fellow Zambian international footballer Stoppila Sunzu.